RockingShip/armonika/README.md

 The average encoding length is somewhere between 20 and 22.
 With `N=2` the encoding has possibly the simplest implementation with a high yield.

+# Add/Subtract

+@date 2020-07-03 01:39:28

+Considering that add/subtract are the most basic arithmetic operator The only moment that raises an issue is when the result of the subtract is negative.
+Negative also reflects an active carry-out.

+The core logic of add/subtract is identical.

+Per bit:
+ - emit = carryin ^ left ^ right;
+ - carryout = carryin ? left | right : left & right;

+For ADD the initial carry-in is "0"
+For SUB the initial carry-in is "1" and right is bit-inverted.
+Implies that all subtracts can be rewritten as additions.
+With no subtract functionality being used, removed the use of an active carry-out.

 # Versioning